JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The chmod 754 {filename} command adds execute permission to the owner and group owner and read permissions to other users
+The chmod 755 {filename} command adds execute permission to the owner, group owner and the other users